 Building Materials & Central Heating

 Vitruvius explains about several building materials employed in the construction of a range of various buildings and structures.
 He talks about concrete, lime and stucco.
 He suggests to build masonry channels and clay pipes for the supply of drinking water.
-Vitruvius architecture introduced the hypocaust that was a new kind of central heating system.
+Vitruvius architecture introduced the hypocaust that was a new kind of central heating system in ancient Rome architecture.
 In hypocaust, hot air is provided and circulated below the floors and directed in the walls of villas and public baths.

 Vitruvius died in 15 BC.